Editorial guide

 Where to start with bakery and coffee in Copenhagen

-Use this when you want pastry or bread to be part of the reason to go, not a consolation prize beside the coffee.
-The shortlist leans toward rooms where baking is visible in the identity and the coffee can still hold the stop together.
+Pastry or bread should be part of the reason to go, not a consolation prize beside the coffee.
+The strongest rooms make baking visible in the identity while the coffee still holds the stop together.

-The best way through the page is to treat it as a route, not a ranked list.
-Start with Democratic Coffee Bar for the best first stop: A library cafe with house-roasted coffee, serious pastries, and a real V60 program.
-Use Hart for the best bakery anchor: The calmer Holmen option for serious loaves, signature pastry, and the wider Copenhagen bakery network.
-Keep Andersen & Maillard for the best quick pastry run: A fast city-centre stop where house-roasted coffee and laminated pastry both make sense.
+Democratic Coffee Bar is the best first stop: A library cafe with house-roasted coffee, serious pastries, and a real V60 program.
+Hart is the best bakery anchor: The calmer Holmen option for serious loaves, signature pastry, and the wider Copenhagen bakery network.
+Andersen & Maillard is the best quick pastry run: A fast city-centre stop where house-roasted coffee and laminated pastry both make sense.

 Democratic is the best central first stop when pastry and coffee both need to be strong.
 Hart is calmer and more bakery-led, while Andersen & Maillard is better for a fast city-centre pastry run.
 Most of the list sits around Indre By and Holmen, so it works as a set of central options rather than a single roastery crawl.